Change the search path in the Xcode project with the configuration settings file

 STEP

-Write following code into the “Debug.xcconfig” and “Release.xcconfig” to read “SearchPath.xcconfig” after “SearchPath-default.xcconfig”.
+Write the following code into the “Debug.xcconfig” and “Release.xcconfig” to read “SearchPath.xcconfig” after “SearchPath-default.xcconfig”.

 #include "SearchPath-default.xcconfig"